CodeSeoul/basic_programming_examples/java/README.md

 For these reason, Java is a language of choice among many larger, "enterprise" businesses.
 It's a language of choice taught in many traditional universities and is generally considered a solid foundation to get new developers started.

+## Advantages:
+* Performance due to being a compiled language
+* Portability due to running in a virtual machine
+* Object-oriented, making it appropriate for larger applications
+* Huge standard library that handles a lot of work for you

+##Disadvantages:
+* Long startup time and a good bit of overhead due to the need to boot and run a virtual machine
+* Huge standard library that sometimes may be difficult to find what you need
+* Garbage collection can cause issues if not configured properly
+* Slightly slower development pipeline, as you need to compile your source before running it

 # Example Order

 * HelloWorld